hunkaracar/SiGloG-Network/README.md

 To install SiGloG, follow these steps:

-1. Download the SiGloG source code from the [GitHub repository](https://github.com/hunkaracar).
+1. **Download the SiGloG source code from the [GitHub repository](https://github.com/hunkaracar).**

-2. Navigate to the directory where you downloaded the source code using the terminal:
+2. **Navigate to the directory where you downloaded the source code using the terminal:**

-3. Compile SiGloG using the following command:
+3. **Compile SiGloG using the following command:**

+## Get Error!!

+If you get an error while running loader.sh, here are the steps you need to follow:

+1.sudo apt-get install dos2unix

+2.dos2unix loader.sh (converting to unix file format because it is loaded from Windows)

+3../loader.sh

 #############################################